sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 **The following steps apply to the `TomEE` runtimes.
 For Spring please select the relevant tab at the top of this section.**

-In the following, we will use the security capabilities of the [SAP Java Buildpack](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/samples/sap-java-buildpack-api-usage) to protect the microservices.
+In the following, you will use the security capabilities of the [SAP Java Buildpack](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/samples/sap-java-buildpack-api-usage) to protect the microservices.

 In your `application/src/main/webapp/WEB-INF/web.xml` file, add the following login configuration: